Kerry joins Biden in Iowa, making a foreign policy pitch

-CEDAR RAPIDS, Iowa (Reuters) - Former Vice President Joe Biden campaigned in Iowa on Friday with John Kerry, the former U.S. secretary of state and presidential nominee, seeking to bolster his case that he can set right a world turned topsy-turvy by President Donald Trump.
+ELKADER, Iowa (Reuters) - Former Vice President Joe Biden campaigned in Iowa on Friday with John Kerry, the former U.S. secretary of state and presidential nominee, seeking to bolster his case that he can set right a world turned topsy-turvy by President Donald Trump.

 Kerry, the Democratic presidential nominee in 2004, is the most significant endorsement for Biden so far in his quest for the party’s nomination to challenge Trump in the 2020 election.
 The two share a deep experience in global affairs, something Biden hopes will be an advantage against his Democratic rivals.